master-of-zen/Av1an/site/src/Cli/encoding.md

 		from the first frame to the requested frame, without skipping irrelevant frames (causing quadratic decoding complexity).

-		segment - Create chunks based on keyframes in the source.
+		segment - Create tasks based on keyframes in the source.
 Not frame exact, as it can only split on keyframes in the source.
 Requires intermediate files (which can be large).

 		Default: lsmash (if available), otherwise ffms2 (if available), otherwise DGDecNV (if available), otherwise bestsource (if available), otherwise hybrid.

 		[possible values: segment, select, ffms2, lsmash, dgdecnv, bestsource, hybrid]

-	--chunk-order <CHUNK_ORDER>
+	--task-order <CHUNK_ORDER>
-		The order in which av1an will encode chunks
+		The order in which av1an will encode tasks

 		Available methods:

-		long-to-short - The longest chunks will be encoded first.
-This method results in the smallest amount of time with idle cores, as the encode will not be waiting on a very long chunk to finish at the end of the encode after all other chunks have finished.
+		long-to-short - The longest tasks will be encoded first.
+This method results in the smallest amount of time with idle cores, as the encode will not be waiting on a very long task to finish at the end of the encode after all other tasks have finished.

-		short-to-long - The shortest chunks will be encoded first.
+		short-to-long - The shortest tasks will be encoded first.

-		sequential - The chunks will be encoded in the order they appear in the video.
+		sequential - The tasks will be encoded in the order they appear in the video.

-		random - The chunks will be encoded in a random order.
+		random - The tasks will be encoded in a random order.
 This will provide a more accurate estimated filesize sooner in the encode.

 		[default: long-to-short]